Alternative Medicine and Your Health Insurance

 CAM is an umbrella term for non-conventional medical care.
 Antibiotics, vaccines, and surgery are ‘modern medicine.’
 Acupuncture, massage therapy, and naturopathy are ‘alternative care.’
 The basic difference is a matter of the philosophical paradigm that has been set forth by predecessors.

 The Cost of Alternative Medicine

-In 2007, the most recent data available, Americans spent $33.9 billion out-of-pocket on alternative care.
+In 2007 Americans spent $33.9 billion out-of-pocket on alternative care.
 This accounted for over 11 per cent of all personal expenses on healthcare.
 This number is likely to be much higher in 2018.

 If you want alternative treatment, you are going to have to shop around and find a health insurance plan that has the best possible coverage care and cost.
 In the current state of affairs, this is going to be a challenge.

 Am I Insured for Alternative Medicine?

 Insurance companies are data driven and do not fully believe that the body has the ability to heal itself naturally through lifestyle modifications and naturally occurring medicines.
 Another fancy way of saying they often won’t cover it.

 However, you may be lucky and already have a plan that has some sort of alternative medicine option available to you.
 While health insurance is currently in a flux of change, the Affordable Care Act decreed that insurers cannot discriminate against licensed insurers.